mpalourdio/MpaCustomDoctrineHydrator/README.md

                 'filters' => [
                     [
                         'name' => 'DateToDateTime',
-                    ], // no options needed here
+                    ], // no options needed here, would be ignored anyway ],
-                ],
             ],
         ];